apollographql/apollo-server/packages/apollo-server-defer/README.md

 In order to support @defer, there are significant changes to be made to the execution phase of GraphQL.

-- Roll our own derivative of graphql.js execution that supports deferred responses and streaming patches using observables.
+- Extending graphql-js execution to support deferred responses.
+- Defining a new response type that wraps the initial response, and an asynchronous stream of patches.
-- Try to maximize code reuse by exporting types and utility functions from graphql.js, making a PR if necessary.
+- Maximize code reuse by exporting types and utility functions from graphql.js, making a PR if necessary.
 - Restrict peer dependency on graphql.js to versions that we have tested with.
-- @skip and @include should take priority over @defer
+- @skip and @include should take priority over @defer.

 #### Apollo Client: